coq/ceps/text/000-versioned-stdlib.md

 The main drawback is that the split makes it harder to continue compiling Coq and its library.
 We discuss the proposed solution here.

-Expect the `Init/` sub-directory, everything in `theories/` would be ignored by git.
-This can be achieved by adding to `.gitignore`:

-    theories/*
-    !theories/Init/
+We make git ignore the `theories/` directory.
+This folder will continue to serve the purpose of developing and building the library.

 Calling a special make target would look for a git repository at `theories/dev/`.
 If it exists, it would fetch and checkout the latest changes from the master